BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 ## Plugins I use

-I try to us a minimal amount of plugins, especially community plugins.
+I try to use a minimal amount of plugins, especially community plugins.
 Each plugin introduces complexity, risks, longer loading times and generally makes your system less future proof.

 I use the following community plugins: